Apt-Intel/creds-api-backend/Docs/API Endpoints Implementation.md

 const authMiddleware = require("../../../middlewares/authMiddleware");
 const dateNormalizationMiddleware = require("../../../middlewares/dateNormalizationMiddleware");
 const sortingMiddleware = require("../../../middlewares/sortingMiddleware");
+const documentRedesignMiddleware = require("../../../middlewares/documentRedesignMiddleware");
 const sendResponseMiddleware = require("../../../middlewares/sendResponseMiddleware");

 router.get(
   "/new-internal-route",
   authMiddleware,
   newInternalController,
   dateNormalizationMiddleware,
   sortingMiddleware,
-  sendResponseMiddleware
+  documentRedesignMiddleware, // depends on if this is needed or not sendResponseMiddleware
 );

 module.exports = router;
 ```

 Remember to update the `app.js` file to include the new route, using the appropriate path for v1 or internal APIs.

+---

 ### 7. Best Practices

-- Use meaningful HTTP methods (GET, POST, PUT, DELETE) for different operations.
+- **Use meaningful HTTP methods** (`GET`, `POST`, `PUT`, `DELETE`) for different operations.
-- Implement proper error handling and logging in all controllers and middlewares.
+- **Implement proper error handling and logging** in all controllers and middlewares.
-- Use environment variables for configuration and sensitive information.
+- **Use environment variables** for configuration and sensitive information.
-- Follow RESTful naming conventions for endpoints.
+- **Follow RESTful naming conventions** for endpoints.
-- Implement input validation for all incoming data.
+- **Implement input validation** for all incoming data.
-- Use the logger for consistent logging across the application.
+- **Use the logger** for consistent logging across the application.
-- Store sensitive information like API keys in the `.env` file.
+- **Store sensitive information** like API keys in the `.env` file.
-- Ensure proper error handling in controllers and middlewares.
+- **Ensure proper error handling** in controllers and middlewares.
-- Use the middleware chain (dateNormalizationMiddleware, sortingMiddleware, sendResponseMiddleware) for consistent data processing and response handling.
+- **Use the middleware chain** (`dateNormalizationMiddleware`, `sortingMiddleware`, `documentRedesignMiddleware`, `sendResponseMiddleware`) for consistent data processing and response handling.
-- Clearly distinguish between v1 (consumer-facing) and internal routes and controllers.
+- **Clearly distinguish** between v1 (consumer-facing) and internal routes and controllers.

 By following these guidelines and examples, new engineers can effectively implement and maintain API endpoints, routes, controllers, and middlewares in this application.

+---

 ### 8. Current File Structure

-The following file structure represents the organization of the codebase, highlighting the key components like structure of controllers, middlewares and routes related to API endpoint implementations:
+The following file structure represents the organization of the codebase, highlighting the key components like the structure of controllers, middlewares, and routes related to API endpoint implementations:

 ```
 project-root/
 ├── app.js
 ├── config/
 │ ├── database.js
 │ ├── logger.js
 │ └── redisClient.js
 ├── controllers/
+│ ├── v1/
-│   ├── loginController.js
+│ │ ├── mailController.js
-│   └── loginBulkController.js
+│ │ └── mailBulkController.js
 ├── middlewares/
 │ ├── authMiddleware.js
+│ ├── dateNormalizationMiddleware.js
+│ ├── sortingMiddleware.js
+│ ├── documentRedesignMiddleware.js
+│ ├── sendResponseMiddleware.js
 │ ├── complexRateLimitMiddleware.js
-│   ├── dateNormalizationMiddleware.js
 │ ├── rateLimitMiddleware.js
-│   ├── requestIdMiddleware.js
-│   ├── sendResponseMiddleware.js
-│   └── sortingMiddleware.js
+│ └── requestIdMiddleware.js
 ├── routes/
 │ └── api/
-│       └── v1/
+│ ├── v1/
-│           ├── searchByLogin.js
+│ │ ├── searchByMail.js
-│           └── searchByLoginBulk.js
+│ │ └── searchByMailBulk.js
 ├── services/
 │ └── dateService.js
 ├── utils/
-│   └── paginationUtils.js
-├── Docs/
-│   ├── API Documentation.md
-│   ├── API Endpoints Implementation.md
+│ ├── paginationUtils.js
-│   └── Date Normatization Implementation.md
+│ └── domainUtils.js
 └── .env
 ```

-### 8. Reason for API Cloning

-The API endpoints have been cloned and separated into `/api/json/v1` for consumer use and `/api/json/internal` for internal use.
-This separation allows for:

-1. Independent evolution of internal APIs without affecting the public API contract.
-2. Enhanced security by restricting access to internal endpoints.
-3. Potential optimization of internal endpoints for specific use cases.
-4. Easier management and maintenance of consumer-facing and internal APIs.

-By following these guidelines and examples, new engineers can effectively implement and maintain API endpoints, routes, controllers, and middlewares in this application, while understanding the distinction between consumer-facing and internal APIs.